Track and Field Coach

 Do you prescribe certain diets for your athletes, or can they eat whatever they want?

-Asked by Mikail about 11 years ago
+Asked by Mikail over 11 years ago

 I do not prescribe a diet for the athletes as the university has a nutritionist who will assist the athletes in designing a meal plan.